NEW: Mayor says shooter had visited Fort Lauderdale before, attacks was random

 “Who would have imagined that he could do something like this?” she said.
 “I don’t say that because we’re family.
 I say it because he wasn’t like that.”

-The suspect's brother, Bryan Santiago, said he believes the shooting rampage resulted from mental issues that surfaced after his time in Iraq.
+The suspect’s brother, Bryan Santiago, said he believes the shooting rampage resulted from mental issues that surfaced after the Iraq tour.

-Terry Andres of Virginia Beach, Virginia, was at the airport to begin a vacation with his wife, Ann, and his 63rd birthday was coming up, according to a close friend.
+Terry Andres of Virginia Beach, Virginia, was at the airport to begin a vacation with his wife, Ann, and a celebration for the couple – his 63rd birthday was coming up, according to a close friend.

-Andres died, and his wife was uninjured, said the friend, who asked to remain anonymous.
+Andres died; his wife was uninjured, said the friend, who asked to remain anonymous.